An algebra for covariant observers in de Sitter space: Conclusion and discussion

 Our main results can be summarized as follows: \begin{enumerate} \item \textbf{The covariant observer as QRF}.
-In $dS_2$, a \textit{covariant observer} carries a clock and moves along a dynamical geodesic, with degrees of freedom encoded in the group manifold $SO(1,2)$.
-Upon quantization, these form a Hilbert space $L^2(SO(1,2))$ which provides a quantum reference frame for the full isometry group.
-In higher dimensional $dS_d$, the observer must additionally carry a orthogonal frame, forming a QRF $L^2(SO(1,d))$. \item \textbf{An algebra of fluctuating region}.
-For a covariant observer, we constructed an algebra, which includes not only QFT operators within its fluctuating static patch but also the degrees of freedom of other observers that enter the patch.
-The resulting $dS$-invariant subalgebra, being an averaged version of the modular crossed product, is of type \Rmnum{2}.
-This structure should be interpreted not as the algebra of a single patch, but as the average of algebras over all possible patches and geodesic configurations. \item \textbf{Generalized entropy from algebraic entropy}.
-By imposing a UV cutoff and proposing a sensible quantum generalization of the first law for fluctuating region along with a fluctuating number of internal degrees of freedom, we demonstrated that the von Neumann entropy of $dS$-invariant type \Rmnum{2} algebra reproduces the generalized entropy for semiclassical states, including the contributions from covariant observers themselves.
-This reinforces the idea that gravitational entropy is fundamentally observer-dependent. \end{enumerate}
+In $dS_2$, the \textit{covariant observer} carries a clock and moves along a dynamical geodesic, with degrees of freedom encoded in the group manifold $SO(1,2)$.
+Upon quantization, these form a Hilbert space $L^2(SO(1,2))$, providing a quantum reference frame for the full isometry group rather than a preferred subgroup $\R$.
+To clarify the physical origin of the fluctuating geodesic, we also introduced an explicit action model in which the observer carries conserved charges associated with each de Sitter isometry.
+In this picture, the quantum superposition of geodesics arises from the quantization of these charges, rather than from fluctuations around a fixed worldline.
+In higher dimensional $dS_d$, a complete QRF additionally requires an orthogonal frame, leading to the natural generalization $L^2(SO(1,d))$. \item \textbf{An algebra of fluctuating region}.
+For a given covariant observer, we constructed an algebra of observables, which includes quantum field degrees of freedom within the observer’s static patch, but also the degrees of freedom of other observers whose worldlines intersect that patch, which are viewed as part of the matter system by the given observer.
+Imposing the full de Sitter gauge constraints yields a $dS$-invariant subalgebra that can be understood as an averaged modular crossed product.
+Importantly, this algebra is of type \Rmnum{2}, reflecting the fact that it should not be interpreted as the algebra of a single fixed region, but as the average of algebras over all possible static patches and geodesic configurations. \item \textbf{Generalized entropy from algebraic entropy}.
+By imposing a UV cutoff and proposing a sensible quantum generalization of the first law suitable for fluctuating regions with a fluctuating number of internal degrees of freedom, we demonstrated that the von Neumann entropy of the $dS$-invariant type \Rmnum{2} algebra reproduces the generalized entropy for semiclassical states, including the contributions from covariant observers themselves.
+This provides further support for the view that gravitational entropy is intrinsically observer-dependent. \end{enumerate}